Monasticism, Western

 Christian monasticism — Icon of Saint Anthony the Great, the founder of Christian monasticism.
 Christian monasticism is a practice which began to develop early in the history of the Christian Church, modeled upon scriptural examples and ideals, including those in the… … Wikipedia

 Eastern Monasticism — Eastern Monasticism † Catholic Encyclopedia ► Eastern Monasticism (1) Origin The first home of Christian monasticism is the Egyptian desert.
-Hither during persecution men fled the world and the danger of… … Catholic encyclopedia
+Hither during persecution men fled the world and the danger of apostasy, to serve God in… … Catholic encyclopedia

 Eastern Monasticism Before Chalcedon — Eastern Monasticism Before Chalcedon (A.D.
 451) † Catholic Encyclopedia ► Eastern Monasticism Before Chalcedon (A.D.
 451) Egypt was the Motherland of Christian monasticism.
-It sprang into existence there at the… … Catholic encyclopedia
+It sprang into existence there at the beginning of the fourth … Catholic encyclopedia